Winter running is no easy feat, especially for runners who have breathing problems during cold weather.

-According to popular belief, running in winter can do more harm than good.
+There’s a common belief that running in cold weather can do more harm than good.

 The Process of Air “Warm-ups”

-How to Breathe When Running in the Cold
+How to Breathe While Running in The Cold

 Although research shows that exercising in the cold won’t do permanent damage to your lungs—running in the winter is no walk in the park.